 CAUL provides Content Procurement Services undertaken primarily through the vehicle of the CAUL Consortium.
 The CAUL Consortium is governed by a Content Procurement Committee that plays a strategic advisory role in guiding the Content Procurement Services and the work of the Consortium.
 The strategy implementation and the operational activities of the Consortium are managed by a CAUL staff member, the Content Procurement Manager.
 The Content Procurement Manager works closely with and relies on the active participation of the Content Coordinators who represent Consortium member institutions.
 The Content Coordinators participate in a wider Content Community comprising staff in CAUL Consortium member institutions who have a role related to the procurement and/or management of scholarly content.

-The CAUL Consortium comprises a number of member institutions who pay an annual CAUL Consortium Levy and adhere to a CAUL Consortium Member Participation Agreement.
+The CAUL Consortium comprises a number of member institutions who pay an annual CAUL Consortium Levy.
 There are three categories of CAUL Consortium Members: CAUL Members (39), CONZUL Members (8) and Other Members (16).
 The latter category do not have representation on the Content Procurement Committee.

 The efforts of the CAUL Consortium are focused on improved value for money, through economies of scale and greater leverage in the digital content marketplace, enabling influence on the development of products and platforms and the transformation of access to digital scholarly content.
 The Consortium negotiates agreements aligned with strategic initiatives on behalf of member institutions to secure optimal acquisition of digital content, using the best possible pricing models, with the most favourable terms for members, and to deliver significant benefits of cost avoidance, thus ultimately saving Consortium Members both time and money.